We approach this problem differently than most because of our core belief that: “Offense wins games. Defense wins championships.”

-In an investing context, this means we believe that combining defensive-minded strategies such as long volatility or trend with offensive-minded strategies such as stocks or fixed income provides the best opportunity for long-term capital growth while reducing drawdowns in the interim.
+We believe that building a diversified portfolio combining defensive-minded strategies, such as long volatility and trend, with offensive-minded strategies, such as stocks and bonds, provides the best opportunity for long-term capital growth while reducing drawdowns in the interim.

 We view true diversification as the ability to accomplish the two things most investors care about in their portfolios: